 Are National Design Academy Interior Design courses accredited?

-Every course currently offered by the NMA is a nationally recognised qualification and fully accredited.
+Every course currently offered by the NDA is a nationally recognised qualification and fully accredited.
 Our Diploma courses are supported by AIM Awards, one of the UK’s largest providers of vocational, regulated qualifications.

 Our degree courses are all awarded by De Montfort University – one the of the world’s top Universities.